DianaSCristensen/Telco-Customer-Churn-SQL-Project/README.md

 | 2+ years       | Yes                  | Yes     | 8%         |
 | 2+ years       |*No internet service* | No      | 2%         |

 *Please note: This table shows a selection of the most relevant combinations.
-The full results from the SQL query can be found*
+The full results from the SQL query can be found [here](SQL/Churn_by_tenure_techsupport_partner.sql).*

 As gender was previously found not to have a significant influence on churn, it was excluded from this analysis to better highlight the impact of tenure, tech support, and partnership status.
 Below are the key findings from this churn rate breakdown: